Trahloc/midi-qol/Getting Started.md

 ### Advanced(ish) features
 #### Configure Concentration
 ![Concentration](GettingStartedPics/Concentration.png)
-Midi-qol can automate the application of concentration, warning players when casting a spell would break concentration and force a concentration save when a concentrating actor is damaged.
+Midi-qol nowadays expands on the system's implementation of concentration, warning players when casting a spell would break concentration and force a concentration save when a concentrating actor is damaged.

 #### Configure Reactions